-If a criminal act or a suspicious person is observed on campus, immediately notify the Chief of Security, the Director of Student Affairs or any other administrator and report the incident.
+If a criminal act or a suspicious person is observed on campus, immediately notify the Chief of Security or any other administrator and report the incident.

 Should gunfire or explosives be discharged on campus, all individuals should take cover immediately using all available concealment.
 If possible, call 911 to report the incident immediately.
 After the disturbance, seek emergency first aid if necessary.